-The 2005 grand jury found that James McGuire molested at least three children during his priesthood, starting with one before he even finished seminary, and that the Archdiocese of Philadelphia had actual knowledge of all three allegations by early 1985.
+Father James McGuire was ordained a priest in 1970 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to the Philadelphia 2005 Grand Jury Report, he molested at least three children during his priesthood, starting with one before he even finished seminary, and that the Archdiocese of Philadelphia had actual knowledge of all three allegations by early 1985.

 The first allegation related to a man who alleged he was sexually abused by McGuire in approximately 1966, when McGuire was still a seminarian at St. Charles Borromeo.
 No additional information about the context of the allegation was offered by the grand jury.

 The second allegation was made by a young man who says he was sexually abused by McKenzie as a 15 year old boy in 1977, while McGuire was on the faculty at Bishop Kenrick High School in Norristown.

 The third allegation was made by a man who said that he was abused as a 14 year old boy in 1971, while McKenzie was the assistant pastor at St. Alphonsus in Maple Green.

 It is unclear how the three different allegations came to the attention of the Archdiocese at the exact same time in February 1985, but what is clear is that McGuire was sent for a psychological evaluation as a result of them.
 Most likely, this evaluation was performed at Villa St. John Vianney, a notorious pedophile priest treatment facility located in Downingtown, Pennsylvania and owned by the Archdiocese of Philadelphia.
 Strangely, he was allowed to have the evaluation conducted on an outpatient, rather than inpatient, basis.
 He was never suspended from ministry and continued working as the principal at St. Pius X High School in Pottstown for the duration of the evaluation.